-The internal audit is a function independent of the business units which assesses the adequacy and efficiency of the internal control system and the quality of the implementation of tasks.
+The internal audit is a function independent of the business units which assesses the adequacy and efficiency of the internal control system.
+The function supports the business units in achieving the targets set for them by providing a systematic approach to the evaluation and development of risk management, control and governance processes.
+The function has been organized and the person responsible for it has been appointed based on a decision of the Board of Directors.

 The internal audit conducts its work in compliance with the Board-approved internal audit policy (Sampo Group Internal Audit Policy).
 Operating in line with the Internal Audit Policy means complying where applicable with the Institute of Internal Auditors' (IAA) International Professional Practices Framework.
-These activities are headed by Sampo plc's Group Chief Audit Executive, who ensures the quality, objectivity and independence of the internal audit.
+The policy is updated annually.
+No major changes were made to the policy during the reporting period.

-The internal audit draws up an action plan for three years at a time, and the action plan is updated annually.
-The plan is approved by the Board of Directors and by the Audit Committee of Sampo ple's Board of Directors.
-The internal audit function reports to the CEO, the Company's Board of Directors and Sampo ple's Audit Committee.
+The internal audit draws up a risk-based action plan for three years at a time, and the action plan is updated annually.
+The plan includes an annually varying number of audits of both business and the system of governance.
+The plan is approved by the Board of Directors and by the Audit Committee of Sampo plc's Board of Directors.
+The internal audit function reports to the CEO, the Company's Board of Directors and Sampo plc's Audit Committee.